 Please keep leaf piles away from obstructions such as parked vehicles, fire hydrants, mailboxes, fencing, designer landscaping, water meters, utility poles and guy wires.
 Our crews need room to work and do not want to damage our equipment or your property while collecting loose leaves.

 Please help us be environmentally responsible by keeping leaf piles out of the streets and storm drains or by using one of these other alternatives.

 The City of Raleigh would like to encourage residents to utilize eco-friendly options such as mulching or backyard composting whenever possible.
-Visit Backyard Composting for more information.
+Visit the City's backyard composting webpage for more information.

 Citizens who receive the loose leaf collection service can also have their leaves picked up weekly, year-round on their scheduled collection day.
-Leaves must be placed in either clear plastic bags, bio-degradable paper bags or a solid container.
-Visit Yard Waste Preparation for more information.
+Leaves must be placed in clear plastic bags, bio-degradable paper bags, or a solid container.
+Visit the City's yard waste preparation webpage for more information.

 Optional Methods for Leaf Disposal

 Raleigh residents also have the option of disposing unwanted leaves by utilizing the weekly Yard Waste Collection on their scheduled collection day.
 Use any of these options by placing leaves in:

 - Containers with lifting handles, such as plastic or metal garbage cans, no larger than 35 gallons, and weighing no more than 75 pounds when full.